Liability vs Full Coverage: Cost Comparison and Which to Choose

 At what car value should I switch to liability-only?

 A common guideline is to consider switching when your annual full coverage premium exceeds 10% of your car's current market value.
-For most drivers in 2026, this threshold falls somewhere between $5,000–$7,500 in vehicle value — higher than in prior years due to rising repair costs driven by advanced vehicle technology.
+For most drivers in 2026, this threshold falls somewhere between $5,000–$7,500 in vehicle value — higher than in prior years due to rising repair costs, a 25% tariff on imported auto parts (effective May 2025), and national average labor rates of $142.82/hour.
 Always verify your car's actual cash value using Kelley Blue Book before deciding, and confirm that your potential savings justify absorbing the full cost of a total loss.

 Can I drop full coverage if I still have a car loan?